Welcome to the New Shape Of Our College

 There are no planned changes for teaching delivery.
 Levels 1 and 2 will continue to be delivered by staff from across the College, and we hope the increased porosity of the proposed structure should make this more streamlined.
 Students in prehonours, honours will benefit from the bringing together of research and education expertise in each of our new schools.

-The Hub for Academic Practice and Scholarship will provide College-wide oversight for the administration and governance of teaching activities across all of the life science degree programmes.
+The Life Sciences Support Team will provide College-wide oversight for the administration and governance of teaching activities across all of the life science degree programmes.

 We hope to have consistency of approach across PGT and UG offerings.
-In much the same way as the Graduate School addresses for PGT, the Hub for Academic Practice and Scholarship will coordinate and enhance UG provision across the College.
+In much the same way as the Graduate School addresses for PGT, the Life Sciences Support Team will coordinate and enhance UG provision across the College.
 Whilst we seek consistency of approach and administration, degree programmes will be developed and nurtured within a home School.
-The Hub will provide oversight for pedagogy and leadership.
+The Life Sciences Support Team will provide oversight for pedagogy and leadership.

 Our intention is to bring people together, and the concept of interdisciplinarity underpins much of the Education Strategy.
 The leadership team in each School will be responsible for delivering the three thematic strategies.
 For Education, each School will have a Director for Education, who will be responsible for ensuring that staff are working with other Schools.
 The Head of School and Education Director will be obliged to work alongside other Schools on the delivery of teaching.